mikeckennedy/python-for-entrepreneurs-course-demos/venv_on_windows.md

 As noted above, `pip3` and `python3` are commands on unix systems but not windows (why?).

-But you an easily create them.
+But you can easily create them.
 Just create two batch files and put them somewhere that is in your path (e.g. the same folder that contains python.exe for v3?).

 **pip3.bat**
 `pip.exe`